FR34KY-CODER/Legal-Case-Classification-and-Summarization/References/ReadMe.md

-#This folder Contains the References that were Used to Create this Project
+<font size = "20">This folder Contains the References that were Used to Create this Project</font>

 ---